arthurchoung/ANaL/README.md

 NeXTStep widgets look more polished than Workbench 2.0 widgets.

+## Why Linux?

+Because it starts with an 'L'.

 ## Objective-C

 Objective-C is the language used by NeXTStep.
 C and Objective-C are both extremely stable and do not change from year to year.
 Mixing C, Objective-C, C++, and Objective-C++ is easy.

-Swift is actually a replacement for C++, it is not a viable replacement for Objective-C.
+Swift is more of a replacement for C++, it is not a viable replacement for Objective-C.

 ANaL uses a custom lightweight Objective-C foundation on top of the GCC Objective-C runtime.
 The style of Objective-C is completely different from the one Apple uses, everything is basically **id**.